Beyond islands: A free probabilistic approach: Results

-As commented earlier in Section~\ref{sec:xconvo}, the free multiplicative convolution is usually tricky to solve even just numerically.
-Nonetheless, our problem is still tractable without resorting to the machinery of the operator-valued free probability theory and the subordination formalism.
+The spectral distribution $\nu_{\tilde r}=\nu_r\boxtimes\mu_{\nu_b}$ can then be extracted using the Stieltjes inversion formula~\eqref{eq:reversecauchy}.
+We thus obtain the algorithm \eqref{eq:alg1}-\eqref{eq:alg3} claimed in the introduction.\footnote{As commented earlier in Section~\ref{sec:xconvo}, the free multiplicative convolution is usually tricky to solve even just numerically.
+Nonetheless, our problem is still tractable without resorting to the machinery of the operator-valued free probability theory and the subordination formalism.}\\

 We should remark that such random matrices are known as the \emph{separable sample covariance matrices}, which have applications in multivariate statistical inference~\cite{lixin2006spectral,hachem2006empirical,paul2009no,couillet2014analysis} and wireless communication~\cite{tulino2004random}.
 They read,